frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/stock-inventory/purchase-receipt.md

 ### Rejections

-In the Purchase Receipt, you are required to enter whether all the materials you receive are of accepted quality (in case you check).
+In the Purchase Receipt, you are required to enter whether all the materials you receive are of acceptable quality (in case you check).
 If you have any rejections, update the “Rejected Quantity” column in the Items table.

 If you reject, you are required to enter a “Rejected Warehouse” to indicate